Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Problem Definition

-Reliable detection of objects is a crucial requirement to realize autonomous driving.
-As the car is sharing the road with many traffic participants, particularly in urban areas, the awareness of other traffic participants or obstacles is necessary to avoid accidents that might be life threatening.
+Reliable detection of objects, as shown in \figref{fig:ObjectDetection}, is a crucial requirement to realize autonomous driving.
+As the vehicle shares the road with many other traffic participants, particularly in urban areas, the awareness of other traffic participants or obstacles is necessary to avoid accidents that might be life-threatening.
 The detection in urban areas is hard because of the wide variety of object appearances and occlusions caused by other objects or the object of interest itself.
-In addition, the resemblance of objects to each other or to the background and physical effects like cast shadows or reflections can make the distinction difficult.
+In addition, the resemblance of objects to each other or to the background and physical effects like cast shadows or reflections can make the detection of objects difficult.

+Reliable pedestrian detection is particularly difficult because of their complex, highly varying motion and the large variety of appearances due to different clothing and articulated poses.
+Furthermore, the interaction of pedestrians with each other and the world often cause partial occlusions.
+This problem has been deeply investigated as for example in advanced driver assistance systems to increase road safety.
+Pedestrian protection systems (PPS) detect the presence of stationary and moving people around a moving vehicle in order to warn the driver against dangerous situations. \citet{Geronimo2010PAMI} survey pedestrian detection for Advanced Driver Assistance Systems.
+While the driver can still handle missed detections of a PPS, an autonomous car needs a flawless pedestrian detection system which is robust against all weather conditions and efficient for real-time detection.